emacs-eask/cli/docs/content/en/FAQ/_index.md

 ## ❓ Why yargs?

-[yargs](https://www.npmjs.com/package/yargs) has a vary wide community; and it has been used in many tools.
+[yargs](https://www.npmjs.com/package/yargs) has a very wide community; and it has been used in many tools.
 It's cross-platform!
 And most importantly, this is one of the tools that work well on Linux, macOS, and Windows.

-The is also the major difference compared with Eask and other alternatives.
+There is also the major difference compared with Eask and other alternatives.
 [Cask](), [makem.sh](), or [Eldev]() rely more on `batch` and `bash`.
-We chose different route and would like to hand over heavy tasks to a high-level programming language, **`JavaScript`**.
-The development simply beame easier, since we would not need to care about different types of shells anymore!
+We chose a different route and would like to hand over heavy tasks to a high-level programming language, **`JavaScript`**.
+The development simply became easier, since we don't need to care about different types of shells anymore!

-The drawback is the NodeJS runtime, but we can simply pack the entire CLI porgram into an executable!
+The drawback is the NodeJS runtime, but we can simply pack the entire CLI program into an executable!
 That way we would not need to install `Node` and `npm` before using eask!

 ## ❓ Why am I getting the error package target `tar`/`el` not found while installing?